David Ferrer: Ferrer vs. Nishikori

 Ferrer and Nishikori have met 14 times, with Nishikori leading 10–4.
 Their first encounter was at 2008 US Open with Nishikori beating Ferrer in a five-set thriller.
-They next met again from 2011–2013 with Ferrer winning 3 times in straight sets and Nishikori winning only once in the Olympics at 2012 in three sets.
+They next met again from 2011 to 2013 with Ferrer winning 3 times in straight sets and Nishikori winning only once in the Olympics at 2012 in three sets.
 However, throughout 2014, they met four times, with every match won by Nishikori.
 They first met in 2014 in the Miami Masters with Nishikori beating Ferrer in 3 tight-sets after saving 4 match points to progress to the QF.
 They next had an epic encounter at the Madrid Open with Nishikori beating Ferrer in another tight 3-setter to progress to the final of a Masters 1000.
 Their next 2 encounters were in the BNP Paribas Masters and the ATP World Tour Finals where Nishikori again defeated the Spaniard in 3 sets.

 In 2015, Ferrer had a remarkable start to the season but was beaten in the Australian Open by Nishikori in straight sets.
 However, Ferrer ended his losing streak to Nishikori in the 2015 Abierto Mexicano Telcel, where he beat Nishikori in straight sets in the final.
 In Madrid, in the quarterfinals, Nishikori took revenge and beat him in straight sets.